What does Gregory mean?

 Presented below is the baby name popularity of Gregory for boys.
 Gregory reached its top position of #23 in the U.S. during 1960-1969, and is presently at #316.
 (Top 1000 Baby Names Records, 2014)

 Gregorio, Gregor, Greggory, Gregg and Greg are the prominent variation forms of Gregory (#316 a year ago).
-Usage of these boy names reached its apex during 1960-1969 (usage of 0.5328%) and has become significantly less since (usage 0.114%, ▼78.6%), with the versions Greg, Gregg, Greggory and Gregorio becoming less stylish.
-Gregory (#316) is the most chic name for newborns in this list.
+Usage of these relations of Gregory was common during 1960-1969 (adoption of 0.533%) and has become significantly diminished since (adoption 0.114%, ▼79%).
+Gregory has generally been preferred by parents, while Greg, Gregg, Greggory and Gregorio used to be popular.
 Shown below is an analysis of the usage of Gregory and corresponding names.
 (Top 1000 Baby Names Records, 2014)